 COMP BF

-Article 59 (> )
+Article 59 (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Independence and impartiality

 1. The members of the Board of Appeal shall be independent in making their decisions.
 They shall not be bound by any instructions.
 They shall not perform any other duties in relation to the Authority, its Executive Board or its Board of Supervisors.